 What’s special about this mosque?

-While the Jumeirah neighbourhood is popular for its quirky cafes and plethora of cosmetic and beauty clinics, the Jumeirah Mosque is actually one of the earliest landmarks of the area.
+While Jumeirah is popular for its quirky cafes and plethora of cosmetic and beauty clinics, the Jumeirah Mosque is actually one of the earliest landmarks of the area.
 It was built by the late HH Sheikh Rashid Bin Saeed Al Maktoum, Ruler of Dubai at the time.
 Things to know about the Jumeirah Mosque history is that construction began in 1976 and was completed in 1979.
 And one of the most interesting Jumeirah Mosque facts is that this landmark features on the AED 500 note!

 Widely regarded as one of the most photographed mosques in Dubai, Jumeirah Mosque stands out for many reasons.
 It’s made entirely out of pure-white stone, in the traditional Fatimid style that originates from Egypt and Syria and features intricate geometric designs, Arabic calligraphy and keel motifs on the domes.
 It’s also known as the ‘two minaret mosque’ for the two minarets that frame a central dome.
 Jumeirah Mosque can accommodate 1,300 people, although the congregational Friday prayers will see people praying in the outer areas of the mosque as well!